-Have our Slack channel open so we can find you and you can easily communicate with us.
+If you are presenting at a virtual event, have our Slack channel open so we can find you and you can easily communicate with us.
+Please do so this early in the day, even if your presentation isn't until later.